 According to the AKC, the Pembroke Welsh Corgi is the 18th most popular dog breed in the United States.
 But thanks to social media, these dogs have seen an increase in popularity in recent years.

-Though small, the corgi is deceivingly quick and agile.
-It’s common for people to refer to them as big dogs in small packages, as they usually come with bold personalities.
+Though small, the corgi is deceivingly quick and agile because they were bred to be cattle herders.
+It’s common for people to refer to them as “big dogs in small packages” because they usually come with bold personalities.

-If you’re easily annoyed by parking, the Pembroke Welsh Corgi is not right for you.
+If you’re easily annoyed by barking, the Pembroke Welsh Corgi is not right for you.
 They bark day and night at everything and anything.

 Still, there’s a lot to love with these dogs.
-Spend a day with a Corgi and their bright personalities and cute looks will steal your heart away.
+Spend a day with a Corgi and their bright personalities and irresistible charms.
+They’ll certainly steal your heart away.

 The husky corgi mix…or horgi…siborgi…corgski?
 Let’s just call it a horgi for now.
 So, a horgi is a cross-breed between two highly recognizable breeds.
 The first is the Welsh Corgi, iconic for their short legs and playful personalities.